 LMS service: 1997-2000 and 2013-2017 Member at Large, LMS Council; 1998-2001 Chair LMS Women in Mathematics Committee; 2003-2007 and 2013-2018, member LMS Women in Mathematics Committee; 2003-2005, 2008-2010, 2013-14 Member of LMS Nominating Committee; 2008-2013 LMS representative on BMC Scientific Committee; 2015-present Member of LMS Publications Committee; 2017-present LMS Vice President; 2017-present Member of LMS Education Committee; 2017-present Chair of LMS Personnel Committee; 2019-present Member of the LMS Newsletter Editorial Board

-Additional information: Chair of Heads of Departments of Mathematical Sciences Committee 2014–2017; Member of EMS Women in Mathematics Committee 2004–2010; Member of Standing Committee of European Women in Mathematics, 2001–2007; Fellow of the IMA; Member of IMA Council 2016-present.
-Principal fellow of the HEA.
-National Teaching Fellow 2019
+Additional information: Chair of Heads of Departments of Mathematical Sciences Committee 2014–2017; Member of EMS Women in Mathematics Committee 2004–2010; Member of Standing Committee of European Women in Mathematics, 2001–2007; Fellow of the IMA; Member of IMA Council 2016-present, Honorary Education Secretary of the IMA 2023-present.
+Member of the Executive Committee of the proto-Academy of Mathematical Sciences, 2022-present.
+Principal Fellow of the HEA.
+National Teaching Fellow 2019.

-Personal statement: I have had a long association with the LMS and a firm belief in the importance of the Society to UK mathematics, as a representative organisation as well as a publisher and supporter of research mathematics across the broad range of mathematical activity in the UK.
-I have been involved in a number of aspects of LMS business over the last 24 years, including women in maths, publications and education committees.
-During my tenure as Vice-President thus far I have taken on chairing Personnel Committee and become a member of the LMS Newsletter Editorial Board alongside my continuing membership of various other LMS Committees.
+Personal statement: I have had a long association with the LMS and have a firm belief in the importance of the Society to UK mathematics, as a membership organisation as well as a publisher and supporter of research mathematics across the broad range of mathematical activity in the UK.
+I have been involved in a number of aspects of LMS business over the last 25 years, including women in maths, publications and education committees.
+During my tenure as Vice President thus far I have taken on chairing Personnel Committee and become a member of the LMS Newsletter Editorial Board alongside my continuing membership of various other LMS Committees.
 I have the role of overseeing LMS Communications as part of my portfolio.
-I have represented the LMS nationally and internationally.
-I would be honoured to be able to continue to work for the Society as Vice- President.
+I’m also involved at Executive level with the IMA and the proto-Academy for Mathematical Sciences which I believe enables me to bring useful connections and perspective to the LMS.
+I would be honoured to be able to continue to work for the Society as Vice President.

 Professor Simon Salamon